Fifty-two years ago, the body of the 1912 Portland-Lewiston

 O. R. Cummings Collection

 Lewiston Carhouse - The main carhouse on Middle Street in Lewiston survives and has been repurposed.
-Also, all three brick sub-stations (Danville, Gray, and West Falmouth) all survived.
+Also, all three brick sub-stations (Danville, Gray, and West Falmouth) survived.
 The carhouse and office in Portland survived and have been repurposed as well.

 Image and caption from the incredible scrapbook